Unincorporated Communities for Wildfire Safety

 This means that the large, firetrap projects like Harmony Grove Village South will get a green light.
 The BIA has 2 supervisors on the board that are friendly to the “more sprawl development is better” cause.
 All they need is Faulconer to get their third vote which will radically change the semi-rural unincorporated areas for good

 In our neck of the woods, Harmony Grove Village South is a 452 unit development being proposed in the most fire-prone area of the County with only one egress route (asking for a waiver for secondary egress requirements).
 Evacuation experts have essentially said the project is a death trap that could turn us into the next Paradise or Santa Rosa.
 This project will be coming to a vote in January 2024 link for more info.
-And the Colorado-based developer, RCS Harmony Partners, is pouring large amounts of money into supporting Faulconer.
+And the Colorado-based developer, RCS Harmony Partners, is pouring large amounts of money into supporting Faulconer ($65,000 so far).

 BIA Newsletter: “Help us take back the unincorporated County.
 How?
 Join us in paving a path to victory for our endorsed candidate.”
 Building Industry Association PAC newsletter 6/2023